Tushar69k/Environmental-Studies/README.md

 # Environmental-Studies

+## Q1. b) Significance of Studying Environmental Chemistry for MCA Students
 ### Significance of Studying Environmental Chemistry for MCA Students:
 1. **Awareness of Environmental Issues**: Helps understand pollution, climate change, and waste management, promoting eco-friendly practices in IT.
 2. **Green Computing**: Encourages designing energy-efficient software and systems, reducing carbon footprints in tech industries.